jjjesus/dotvim/README.md

 Vim dot files on Linux.

-Clone this repo into the ~/.vim.
+Clone this repo into the ~/.vim directory.

 Then, link the vimrc to the home directory using: